saolalab/clawforce/docs/guide/security.md

 ## Reporting a Vulnerability

 **Do not open a public GitHub issue.** Create a [private security advisory](https://github.com/saolalab/clawforce/security/advisories/new) on GitHub or email the maintainers.
-We aim to respond within 48 hours.

 ## Disclaimer

 AI agents are inherently susceptible to prompt injection, indirect prompt injection, social engineering, and jailbreaking.
 No security control fully prevents a sufficiently sophisticated attack.
 By using Clawforce you accept full responsibility for any actions the agent takes on your behalf.